-At this age, children can begin to learn the basics of budgeting.
+At this age, pre-teens can begin to learn the basics of budgeting.
 Budgeting includes understanding how much money they have coming in and how to account for what they spend.

 If they already have their own bank account, you can review their transactions through online or mobile banking or a monthly statement.
 Looking at these transactions allows them to see how much they’re depositing and spending—and on what.
 This is also a great time to get them their own debit card.

 You can also show them your family’s household budget.
-Seeing the budget will help them understand more about basic living costs like utilities, mortgage payments, insurance and other bills.
+Seeing the budget can help them understand basic living costs like utilities, mortgage payments, insurance and other bills.
 Help your child create their own budget for the things they currently purchase.

 Banking terms to introduce include: budget, debit card and statement.

 Team ATB tip:

 "When our daughters were little and would state, "I want X", I would ask them how they were going to earn the money to pay for it.
 We would then negotiate what chores they would have to perform to raise the funds.
 If it was a very large item like a school trip overseas, then I would meet them halfway.
 If they raised $1500, I would match their $1500.
 They eventually stopped saying "I want" and would state, "Mom, I have a proposal for you..."
 I knew with those fateful words they wanted something, but they also had worked out a strategy of how they were going to pay for the coveted item.
 They are great savers as adults."